 When the war was over, veterans came back to the states calling anything that loaded rounds into a firearm a “clip.”
 This misnomer stuck, and many people now call a magazine a clip and vice-versa.

-Either way, it’s easy to see how these two items can be mixed up.
-Now that you know the difference, you’re more knowledgeable about firearms, which is an important part of ownership and use.
+Either way, it’s easy to see how magazine vs. clip can be confused.
+Now that you know the difference in magazine vs. clip, you’re more knowledgeable about firearms, which is an important part of ownership and use.
+Plus, you can help make sure the next generation of gun owners doesn’t have the same problem we have!